SuzzukiW/CRNSA/README.md

-# BU DS 210 Graph Analysis with Rust Project (Private Repo)
+# AnalyticaHub, A Graph Analysis with Rust Project (Private Repo)

 This project focuses on analyzing graphs using the Rust programming language.
 Rust is a language that prioritizes safety, speed, and concurrency, making it a good choice for graph analysis.